Gianuzzi/ResoKit/README.md

 #### Extra dependencies

-If query online databases features will be used with the [Encyclopaedia of exoplanetary systems](https://exoplanet.eu/home/) dataset, package [astropy](https://pypi.org/project/astropy/) is needed.
+If query online database features will be used with the [Encyclopaedia of exoplanetary systems](https://exoplanet.eu/home/) dataset, package [astropy](https://pypi.org/project/astropy/) is needed.

 You can install all extra ResoKit requirements via pip: